Skip to main content

 Who can appeal?

-2. If you made a submission to the planning authority on a proposed development.
+2. If you made a submission to the planning authority on a proposed development, you can make a Third Party Appeal.
+(Note: You must include the planning authority's acknowledgement letter with your submission)

-If the deadline falls on a weekend or Public Holiday, your appeal is valid if received on the next working day.
+If the last day falls on a weekend or Public Holiday when the Commission's offices are closed, your appeal is valid if received on the next working day.

 Use our calendar